 After graduating, Louis spent three months in Luxembourg as a trainee in the French Translation Unit of the European Parliament and three months as a trainee in Directorate B of the Directorate-General for Translation of the European Parliament.

 He subsequently moved to Tallinn, Estonia, to study the language for several months, during which time he also volunteered at a literary festival, HeadRead.
-Simultaneously, he kept working as a freelance translator and created the company AltTrad.
+Simultaneously, he kept working as a freelance translator and created the company AltTrad and gave language lectures at the Estonian national academy of Theatre and Music.

-Louis is also a founding member of the network IndieLocalizers and has curated one of their Twitter account.
-He created his own network of translators and proofreaders in many language pairs.
+Louis was also a founding member of the network IndieLocalizers and has curated one of their Twitter account.
+He created his own network of translators and proofreaders for many language pairs.

-He started working in April 2017 for the Estonian Presidency of the Council of the European Union in Tallinn, as translator, proofreader and web editor.
+From April 2017 to December 2017, he worked as translator, proofreader and web editor for the Estonian Presidency of the Council of the European Union in Tallinn.

 His full profile can be found on LinkedIn.